mahashreevasudevan/MCMC-Forecasting/README.md

 ## Challenges Addressed:

-- Using temperature data with slight non-normal skewness.
+- Using atmospheric temperature data with slight non-normal skewness.
 - Possibility of MCMC-based simulation in replicating temperature trends.

 ## Results: